thinktandem/template-vuepress/README.md

 # VuePress Template

-Use this template to easily spin up VuePress sites to use locally and on platform.sh
+Use this template to easily spin up VuePress sites to use locally and on platform.sh.

+This template has its own subtheme that extends the [default VuePress theme](https://github.com/vuejs/vuepress/tree/master/packages/%40vuepress/theme-default).

+__TODO: Write about components and slots and all that fun stuff__

 ### Developing